savoirtech/black-box-system-test-dmp/README.md

 ## Overview

-The TL;DR below presents the major components and boilerplate for a Quick Start.
+Below:

-Below that is more depth.
+- TL;DR = Quick Start with major components and boilerplate snippets

-Also, see the source code under the project folder for a minimal, fully-functional example.
+- After that is more depth.

-**NOTE** this project does not include any dependency containers (e.g.
+- Also, see the source code under the project folder for a minimal, fully-functional example.

-DB, JMS, etc) for the application.
+**NOTE** this project does not include any containers with System dependencies (e.g. DB, JMS, etc) for the application.

 ## TL;DR